Bassel-Sadek/MTC/Projects.md

 * [Horizon and the Project Performance Assessment](Horizon) - New technologies like autonomous vehicles, rising sea levels and climate change, earthquakes, economic booms and busts, political volatility or other external forces likely will fundamentally alter the Bay Area’s by the year 2050.
 The Horizon initiative is the first comprehensive Bay Area planning effort to look not just at transportation and housing but also economic development, resilience and the effects of emerging technologies.

-* [[PlanBayArea2050 Blueprint]] - The 2021 Regional Transportation Plan and Sustainable Communities Strategy
+* [[PlanBayArea2050]] - The 2021 Regional Transportation Plan and Sustainable Communities Strategy

 * See also the [Data Repository](http://data.mtc.ca.gov/data-repository/) which includes input and output data for multiple projects